 - Members and their families are welcome at free social events at the farm to celebrate changes in the seasons, including our annual harvest meal.

-- Minimum membership one year from beginning of June 2014 – end May 2015- cancellation by agreement with the farm only.
-Payment annually in advance by cheque or bank transfer, or monthly in advance by standing order, from 1st June 2014.
+- Minimum veg share membership one year from beginning of June 2017 – end May 2018- cancellation by written agreement with the farm only- and only if there is a very good reason for it, eg moving away from the area.
+Payment annually in advance by cheque or bank transfer, or monthly in advance by standing order, from 1st June 2017.

-- New members pay a deposit of £25 on filling in their membership form which will be refunded at the end of the first year of membership (end May 2015) if all payment and work comittments have been met.
+- New members pay a deposit of £25 on filling in their membership form which will be refunded at the end of the first year of membership (end May 2018) if all payment and work commitments have been met.

-- Members have the opportunity to buy a side of Oak Tree Pork, pastured eggs in their weekly box, a weekly bunch of flowers, along with a Christmas goose.
+- Members have the opportunity to buy a side of Oak Tree Pork, free-range pastured eggs in their weekly box, a bunches of flowers in season, along with pasture fed beef from time to time.

 Find out what our members say about the Community Supported Agriculture Scheme on our Members’ Testimonials page.